borjaMarti/educard/README.md

 Let's say `<Comp1 />` is faster. `<Loading />` will be substituted by `<Comp1 />` and `<LoadingComp2 />`, until `<Comp2 />` is ready.

 [Next.js uses Suspense to create a loading UI](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#instant-loading-states) for a given route by adding a `loading.jsx` file.
 This loading state will be shown instantly on navigation while the content of the route segment is loaded.
-Of course, regular Suspense Boundaries can still be used.
+Of course, regular Suspense Boundaries still work.

 ### Continued Development

-Room for improvement:

-1- Server response handling

-2- Client state vs constant fetches
+There are some things I'd change about this project if I had to do it again, and others that I'll try to improve and implement over time.
+All of them I'll keep in mind for future endeavors.
+Here is a non-exhaustive list:

+(Live and learn!)

+- Server Responses

+At the moment, the Server Response System implemented is very barebones.
+A proper Server Response System would include all relevant status codes, but most endpoints resort to logging errors on the console.
+For example, if a fetch fails, the client gets nothing, and there is no appropriate handling.

+- Client State in addition to Cached Fetches

+EduCard handles data fetching through [Next.js's server fetching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#fetching-data-on-the-server-with-fetch), which automatically manages caching and revalidation.

+Some of EduCard's functionality modifies the data fetched.
+For example, when a user connects, their courses are fetched.
+When the user creates a new course, the list has to be updated.
+The app triggers a reload to handle it, which retrieves the updated list with the new course from the database.

+One way to improve this is by saving the initial list of courses to state, so we do the fetch on the server and then save the data on the client.
+Then, whenever we send a request to modify the server data, we can return in the response the modified item and alter our list set in state on the client, preventing a reload/re-fetch and keeps the UI updated.

+The only reason this wasn't the original architecture of the app is that I was learning Next.js as I was building it, so I tried to simplify things where I could.

-3- Relational database
+- Relational Database

+I chose to persist data on MongoDB because of familiarity.
+I hadn't worked with relational databases yet, and as I was already using unfamiliar technologies with the project, I didn't want to overburden myself.

+Looking at EduCard's [database structure](https://miro.com/app/board/uXjVMEoRV0k=/?share_link_id=891155910537), a relational database is the more sensible choice.
+Most of the entities relate in one way or another.
+For example, deleting a course means deleting its decks, cards, invitations, and reminders.
+A relational database does this efficiently and securely without the risk of orphan documents.
+With MongoDB, each entity has to be deleted on its own, opening the door to failure if halfway through an operation fails and the course gets deleted before all the other elements are because the key linking to them was the course id.

-4- CSS modularization
+- CSS modularization

+- Custom hooks

 ### Useful Resources